 At the beginning of every Sprint the Scrum Team (or all the teams that together deliver a jointly developed product increment) meets to plan how it will create value during the Sprint.
-The team agrees to a Sprint Goal and create a plan for what the Development Team will develop and how the team will develop it.
+The team agrees to a Sprint Goal and creates a plan for what the Development Team will develop and how the team will develop it.
 This requires that the Scrum Team do a detailed enough design of the solution to have a high degree of confidence about how to build the product, and requires that team members feel they can complete their work plan during the Sprint (see Granularity Gradient).

 The main activities of Sprint Planning are for the team to ensure the Product Backlog is ready (see Definition of Ready); to come to a consensus on a Sprint Goal; to select the PBIs the team forecasts it can deliver this Sprint; and to plan how to do that work and achieve the Sprint Goal.
 Most teams find it best to do these activities concurrently—for example, figuring out how to do work helps you understand its scope and effort required (velocity can be effective for forecasting the amount of work that the Development Team can complete in a Sprint; see Notes on Velocity ).
 That, of course, influences how much the developers can complete in a Sprint.

 A key output of Sprint Planning is that the Development Team should be able to explain how it can accomplish the Sprint Goal.
 If they can explain their work, it’s a good sign that they have discussed it to a good level of understanding, which raises the probability that the team actually can do it in the amount of time they estimate.
 A team might consider this as a measure of the effectiveness of the meeting.

 As noted above, Sprint Planning produces the initial version of the Sprint Backlog.
 This is the initial plan the Development Team works from in the Sprint, which it refines and adjusts every day at the Daily Scrum.
 The Daily Scrum is primarily a daily re-planning event.

 ✥ ✥ ✥